sirixdb/sirixdb.github.io/low-level-api.md

 ---

 ## Create a database with a single resource file
-First, we want to show how to create a database with a single resource (the resource imported and shreddered from an XML-document in our internal format).
+First, we want to show how to create a database with a single resource (the resource is going to be imported from an XML-document and shredded into our internal format).

 ```java
 // XML-file to import.